open-ephys/gui-docs/source/Developer-Guide/Common-and-external-libraries.rst

 Shared or dynamic libraries are pre-built libraries that are linked to the plugin or common library at compile time.
 The plugin / common library needs access to the library's header files, plus a library linker file that's only used for compilation.
 The plugin / common library must ship with a separate dynamic library, which is called by the plugin / common library at runtime.

 These library files are platform-specific.
 Windows requires a :code:`.lib` file during compile-time and :code:`.dll` file at runtime.
 Linux needs a "shared object" or :code:`.so` file and macOS needs a :code:`.dylib` file for both compile and run time.
 Since Windows does not have standardized paths for libraries, as Linux and macOS do, it is necessary to pack the appropriate Windows version of the required libraries alongside the source code files.
 For Linux and macOS, you can either install these dependencies to the standardized paths manually or using a package manager, or you can provide the library files alongside the source code files just like Windows.
-To allow the plugin / common libray to find and load these library files during compile-time and runtime, you also need to modify their :code:`CMakeLists.txt` file.
+To allow the plugin / common library to find and load these library files during compile-time and runtime, you also need to modify their :code:`CMakeLists.txt` file.

 The steps for modifying the :code:`CMakeLists.txt` as well as providing and installing the libraries are as follows: